Plowing Match History - written in part by Elvina Magill Verduin

 The first of several interested plow men paid the expenses – which were minimal, even for those times.
 After the first year different money-making ideas were tried, the most successful being a pancake breakfast.
 The “Pancake Day” became well-established as a Lynden area spring traditional “get-together” where there was music and entertainment along with the pancakes, ham, etc. One set policy was no admission was to be charged – and another was things were to be kept informal with those attending being permitted to walk beside the plots, watch the horses at work, and visit with the plow person, if they so desired.

-The International Plowing Matches were held in fields donated by farmers – always in April so the crops could be planted on time.
-Even today, the standing date for the Match is the third Saturday of April each year.
+The International Plowing Matches were held in fields donated by farmers – in the past, always in April so the crops could be planted on time.
 The first match was held on the Depot Rd. on land owned by Dick Rutgers and which later became LTI headquarters.
 Another place was Harold and Sena Weidkamp’s property, now the Garden Drive residential area.
 Later, for a number of years, the match was held on the Pole Road on land Herman Miller leased from Bookey Farms.

 Thus, the Plowing Match continued for many years.
 However in l982 the Northwest Washington Fair was asked to hold the match on the fairgrounds in conjunction with the new Spring Fair.
 This continued until 2009 when the match was held at the North Washington Implement site on Guide and Main Streets due to events scheduling.
 In 2010 (the 69th consecutive year) the Plowing Match was moved to Berthusen Park west of Lynden which is intended to become its permanent home along with the Puget Sound Antique Tractor and Machinery Association.